 Where the superscripts, m or f, indicate male or female, D indicates death count, P indicates population count, and the subscripts indicate a particular combination of country, age, and year respectively.

 For each country, the mortality rate ratios were arranged into a tabular configuration known as a Lexis surface, with each row representing a different age and each column representing year.
-[REFERENCES] The Lexis surfaces were visualised as shaded contour maps as described in Minton, Vanderbloemen and Dorling (10), Minton (2013), and Minton (2014).
+[REFERENCES] The Lexis surfaces were visualised as shaded contour maps as described in Minton, Vanderbloemen and Dorling (10), Minton (add 2013), and Minton (add 2014).
 Contour maps borrow conceptually from orienteering, showing how the height of a surface varies over space.
 Each contour is individually labelled with its particular value, and traces out a path along the surface where the height does not vary; the presence of many contour lines close together indicates a section of the surface where height varies steeply, and contour lines further apart indicate a more gradual variation over the surface.

-Because the Lexis surface is of ratios, such the value 5/4 should be thought of as equal in magnitude but opposite in effect to 4/5, shades are coloured red if the ratios are below 1, indicating a higher female than male mortality rate, and coloured blue if the ratios are above 1, indicating higher rates of male than female mortality.
+Because the Lexis surface is of ratios, the value 5/4 should be thought of as equal in magnitude but opposite in effect to 4/5, shades are coloured red if the ratios are below 1, indicating a higher female than male mortality rate, and coloured blue if the ratios are above 1, indicating higher rates of male than female mortality.
 The darkness of the shade is determined by the magnitude of the logarithm of the ratios, so that 4/5 will be as dark but red as 5/4 is dark but blue.
 The addition of shade to the contours makes it easier to distinguish between high and low sections of the surface at a glance, although perceptual distortions due to people interpreting shades in relative rather than absolute terms mean that it should be interpreted alongside the labelled contours.
-Before being re-discovered by Minton and colleagues (10), 2013b, 2014) they were used extensively by Vaupel and colleagues in the late 1980s and early 1990s (Vaupel refs).
+Before being re-discovered by Minton and colleagues (10), add 2013b, 2014) they were used extensively by Vaupel and colleagues in the late 1980s and early 1990s (Vaupel refs).
 The origins of using either shading or contours to visualise demographic data are much older.
 (Kermack etc)

 All calculations were performed using the statistical programming language R. (Version 3.1.0).
 The lattice package (REF Sanyar) was used to produce the contour plots.